mainawycliffe/nx-toolkits/packages/firebase/README.md

 The above with run linting, building, and then deploy the app to Firebase.

-You can also use firebase-tools to deploy the app:
+You can also use firebase cli to deploy the app, just like you would normally do:

 ```bash
 firebase deploy --only functions